EzzaJalal/mongodb_python/README.md

 📝 Create a Shopping List
 Enter list name: Birthday Party
-Enter store name: Lidl
+Enter store name: Prisma
-Enter shopper name: Ezza
+Enter shopper name: Elena
 Is the list completed? (yes/no): no

 🛍️ Create an Item